HyGI-Rendering/.github/profile/README.md

 ### Machine Learning
 - **HyGI-ml**
-  Data preprocessing, CNN training, and trained models for GI optimization.
+  Data processing, CNN training and optimisation, and trained models for GI optimization.

 ### Data
 - **HyGI-datasets**
-  Curated datasets for training, evaluation, and benchmarking.
+  Datasets for training, evaluation, and benchmarking.

 ### Development
 - **HyGI-devlogs**